 - Dip the device in boiling water for 12 seconds.

 - Remove and insert into mouth for 30 seconds.
-While in mouth, suck in on your teeth and press your outer cheeks to create the mold.
+While in the mouth, suck in on your teeth and press your outer cheeks to create the mold.

 - Drop the formed mouthpiece into cold water for 10 seconds.

-This oral appliance should last for between 12 and 18 months, depending how well it is cared for and whether or no you grind your teeth at night.
+This oral appliance should last for between 12 and 18 months, depending on how well it is cared for and whether or no you grind your teeth at night.

 Creator and company history

 The inventor behind SnorBan calls himself “Dave” yet provides no last name.
-Dave, is an inventor and real estate developer who created the first prototype of this piece back in the early 1990’s to solve his snoring problem after a failed surgery attempt to stop his snoring by remove his uvula.
+Dave is an inventor and real estate developer who created the first prototype of this piece back in the early 1990’s to solve his snoring problem after a failed surgery attempt to stop his snoring by removing his uvula.
 He then created several devices for friends and family members to try out.
 After having success, Dave took his idea and began producing the SnorBan.

 It wasn’t long until the long arm of the law started to crack down on his invention, claiming that it is a medical device that requires a prescription.
 A long battle was fought and today his invention is sold with a lengthy disclaimer, suggesting that it’s sold as a “sports mouthpiece” although it is exactly the same product that is being sold in Europe as a stop snoring device.

 Keep in mind that it is not FDA registered.
 The manufacturer cites the reason for it not being cleared by the FDA is the additional costs associated with obtaining this approval which would ultimately be passed down to the consumer.
-While this may be true, there is likely other underlying reason why is has not been approved, hence government disapproval.
+While this may be true, there is likely other underlying reason why it has not been approved, hence government disapproval.